-Y Years Ended June 30,
+Years Ended June 30,

-2022 2021
+20 2022

-zandelisib \$ 5 54,764 \$ 46,052
+zandelisib \$ 54,764 \$ 46,052

 voruciclib 5,475 2,939

 ME-344 2,915 960

-Other 2 22,487 19,447
+Other 22,487 19,447

-Total research and development expenses \$ 8 \$5,641 69,398
+Total research and development expenses \$ 85,641 \$ 69,398

 Research and development expenses consist primarily of clinical trial costs, including payments to contract research organizations, pre-clinical study costs, and costs to manufacture our drug candidates for non-clinical and clinical studies.
 Other research and development expenses consist primarily of salaries and personnel costs, share-based compensation, legal costs, and other costs not allocated to specific drug programs.
 Costs related to zandelisib increased for the year ended June 30, 2022 primarily as a result of higher professional services and drug manufacturing costs offset by decreased costs for the COASTAL study as a result of higher start-up costs during the prior year.
 Costs related to voruciclib increased for the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to increased costs associated with the Phase 1 study and drug manufacturing costs.
-Cost related to ME-344 increased for the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to increased drug manufacturing costs and start-up costs for the Phase 2 study.
-Other research and development costs increased for the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to higher levels of personnel costs associated with increased headcount to support our clinical activities.
+Cost related to ME-344 increased for the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to increased for the year ended June 30, 2021 primarily due to increased for the year ended June 30, 2021 primarily due to increased for the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to increased drug manufacturing costs and start-up costs for the Phase 2 study.
+Other research and development costs increased for the year ended June 30, 2022 compared with the year ended June 30, 2022 compared with the year ended June 30, 2021 primarily due to higher levels of personnel costs associated with increased headcount to support our clinical activities.